Union Pacific's "War Babies"

 The following comes from "Motive Power of the Union Pacific" by William Kratville and Harold E. Ranks, pages 137-139:

 In 1945, a dire power shortage developed on the system, especially on the Wyoming Division.
 The road searched throughout the country to borrow or buy additional motive power and finally located five USRA design Norfolk and Western Mallet compounds and thirty Chesapeake and Ohio simple articulateds to fill the gap.

-The locomotives were delivered to the UP at Council Bluffs beginning June 16, 1945, and due to the desperate need for them, they were only delayed long enough to be outfitted with UP lettering and number boards before being sent lo Cheyenne and put into helper and Cheyenne-Laramie freight service.
+The locomotives were delivered to the UP at Council Bluffs beginning June 16, 1945, and due to the desperate need for them, they were only delayed long enough to be outfitted with UP lettering and number boards (sic: train number indicators) before being sent to Cheyenne and put into helper and Cheyenne-Laramie freight service.

 Generally speaking, the locomotives were in poor shape, and as fast as the road could manage to take an engine from the hard-pressed pools, the locomotives were shopped at Cheyenne and brought up to the higher Union Pacific standards.

 The Norfolk and Western Mallet compounds were of United States Railway Administration design and built by Alco in 1919.
 On the N & W they were numbered the 2013, 2020, 2025, 2030 and 2041.
 They became UP numbers 3670-3674.

 As delivered, this class of engine had Duplex stokers, Type A superheaters, Baker valve gear, Worthington feedwater heaters, 57" drivers and 16,000 gallon, 23 ton Rectangular tenders which had been built in 1924-1927 by Alco.
 They used six wheel tender trucks.